 Employees and social aspects

-To be successful in our business and help to prevent HAIs, we rely on motivated employees.
-To ensure that we have motivated employees, it is important for our culture to be defined by innovation, entrepreneurship and diversity.
-Our core values form an integral part of everything we do and help to create a positive work environment.
+Motivated employees is key if we are going to be successful in our mission to prevent infections.
+To ensure that we have motivated employees, it is important that our business contributes to sustainable societal development in accordance with our vision and that our culture is characterized by our core values.
+These core values form an integral part of everything we do and help to create a positive work environment.

 We work together to achieve our goals and therefore create a work environment where employees can experience job satisfaction and feel a sense of commitment.
-We utilise our employees’ individual skills, which span a wide range of areas, including product and business development, production, clinical studies, marketing and sales.
+We utilise our employees’ individual skills, which span the entire value chain, including product and business development, production, clinical studies, marketing and sales.

 Every employee must receive correct and fair remuneration based on their individual performance and their contribution to the company’s success.
 Employees should be offered suitable training to develop relevant competence, grow within the company and progress in their career.